perturbo-code/perturbopy/docs/source/testsuite.rst

 .. code-block:: console

-	(perturbopy) $ ./run_tests.py
+	(perturbopy) $ run-tests

-This script will automatically load and run all the tests from the `perturbopy` package.
+This command will automatically load and run all the tests from the `perturbopy` package.

 By default, in the case of successful run of all tests one will see **<n> passed** as the final line of the output, where <n> is the number of tests.
 You will also see that some tests have been skipped.
 This is fine, because the tests for ``qe2pert.x`` are skipped if it's not specified.

-If all tests are passed, the `PERT_SCRATCH/perturbo` directory will be empty after the ``./run_tests.py`` execution.
+If all tests are passed, the `PERT_SCRATCH/perturbo` directory will be empty after the ``run-tests`` command execution.
 In the case of a failure of one or more tests, the corresponding test folder(s) kept in the ``PERT_SCRATH/perturbo`` directory.

 .. _test-complete: